Skip to main content

 Does the D-Plane mean swing path doesn't matter?

 No — path still matters, both as a real (smaller) contributor to starting direction and as the other half of the face-to-path relationship that determines curve.
-The D-Plane simply corrects the relative importance: face angle dominates the starting line more than older instruction assumed, and it is the face-to-path gap, not path in isolation, that produces the curve.
+The D-Plane simply corrects the relative importance.
+This means face angle dominates the starting line more than older instruction assumed.
+It is the face-to-path gap, not path in isolation, that produces the curve.

 Why do I curve the ball more with my driver than my wedges for what feels like the same swing?

 The D-Plane shows that the amount of curve produced by a given face-to-path gap increases as loft decreases.
-A driver's low loft makes even a small face-to-path mismatch produce a large curve, while the same mismatch with a lofted wedge produces very little visible curve — this is a real physics effect, not inconsistent technique.
+A driver's low loft makes even a small face-to-path mismatch produce a large curve.
+At the same time, the same mismatch with a lofted wedge produces very little visible curve.
+This is a real physics effect, not uneven technique.

 Related guides & benchmarks